Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 - Provide constructive criticism and advice throughout the probationary period.

-- Provide a written annual review that addresses frankly the faculty member’s strengths and weaknesses, with suggestions about how to address the weaknesses.
+- Provide a written annual review that addresses the faculty member’s strengths and weaknesses, with suggestions about how to address the weaknesses.

 - During Year 3 of candidate appointment, carry out a thorough three-year review, including review of the candidate by department and/or school TAP committees.
+Ensure that the three-year review is on file.

 - Ensure that candidates being reviewed receive a written assessment of their progress, with specific guidance about any issues or concerns that require attention.

-- Provide the list of evaluators to the Dean’s office, which has the responsibility for soliciting the evaluation letters.
+- Provide the list of external evaluators to the Dean’s office, which has the responsibility for soliciting the evaluation letters.
 Provide to the Dean’s office a brief statement addressing the expertise of each external evaluator which will be placed in the dossier with the external letters.

 - Provide the Dean’s office with the appropriate materials for the evaluators to make informed judgments.
 While school or department policies may detail particular kinds of evidence that should be sent (often the curriculum vitae, candidate’s statement, and selected publications), the basic goal is to match evidence to criteria.

-- Provide an assessment of the dissemination outlets in the candidate's area of scholarship or creative work, such as the quality of journals, peer-reviewed conferences, and venues of presentations or performance, including the quality of electronic publications.
+- Provide an assessment of the dissemination outlets in the candidate's area of scholarship work, such as the quality of journals, peer-reviewed conferences, and venues of presentations or performance, including the quality of electronic publications.
 This assessment is required.
 The quality and stature detailed in the assessment may be reflected by acceptance rates, the nature of peer review, the quality of the reviewing agency/organization, or other measures; whenever possible, these indices should be cited.

-- After the review and vote by the department TAP committee, compose a letter of evaluation of the candidate’s case and recommendation for action and include this in the dossier.
+- After the review and vote by the Department TAP committee, compose a letter of evaluation of the candidate’s case and recommendation for action and include this in the dossier.
 The letter of evaluation from the chairperson is a required document; thus, the chairperson may not participate in any other evaluation process of the candidate other than to provide specified materials.

 - Send a letter to the candidate giving the vote and recommendations which you and the department TAP committee have made.